Florida GOP dumps Chairman Christian Ziegler amid sexual assault investigation

 - Oops!Something went wrong.Please try again later.

-TALLAHASSEE, Fla. — In the biggest shakeup the Republican Party of Florida has seen in more than a decade, board members voted Monday to oust party chair Christian Ziegler, who’s been accused of raping a woman that he and his wife had previously engaged in a three-way sexual encounter.
+TALLAHASSEE, Fla. — In the biggest shakeup at the Republican Party of Florida in more than a decade, board members voted Monday to oust party chair Christian Ziegler, who’s been accused of raping a woman that he and his wife had previously engaged in a three-way sexual encounter.

 The party leaders then voted to replace him with state GOP Vice Chair Evan Power, who lost to Ziegler for the top post a year ago.